Tin-Cheng/Sportradar_ScoreBoard/README.md

 - Each Match will contains one home team and one away team
 - One Score Board will have many matches
 - One Score Board can generate many Summaries

+  Other thought:
-- A more complete yet complex solution can be only allow pending match to be added into Score Board.
+- A more complete yet complex solution is that Score Board only accept pending Matches to be added into the list.
 - Score Board then takes full control of matches, including: status, remove matches from the In-progress list and add them to an archived list, maintain an unsorted collection of in game teams, etc
 - The above is not implemented to keep things simple.